concord-consortium/lab/readme.md

 1. AWS account.
 For deployment to the lab servers managed by CC you will need an AWS account managed by concord.org.
-2. Created your AWS Access Key ID and AWS Secret Access Key.
+2. Create your AWS Access Key ID and AWS Secret Access Key.
 To do this, go to the IAM Dashboard in AWS (Services -> IAM), click 'Users', click the checkbox by your username, and select User Actions -> Manage Access Keys
 3. Copy your AWS Access Key ID and AWS Secret Access Key to the following yaml configuration